AbdulManaf12/Comparative-Analysis-for-Aspect-Based-Sentiment-Analysis-ABSA-/README.md

 ﻿# Comparative-Analysis-for-Aspect-Based-Sentiment-Analysis-ABSA-

 ## Overview
-This repository contains code and documentation for a research project that explores the comparative analysis of Large Language Models (LLMs) and traditional models in the context of [Your Research Focus].
-The study aims to [Briefly Summarize Your Research Goals].
+This repository contains the official code, documentation, and implementation for the research paper titled "Comparative Analysis of Large Language Models (LLMs) and Traditional Models for Aspect-Based Sentiment Analysis (ABSA)."
+The study evaluates and contrasts the performance of LLMs like Flan-T5 and DeBERTa with traditional models like LSTM in the context of ABSA.
+It aims to provide insights into the effectiveness of different model architectures in analyzing sentiment at a more granular aspect-based level.

 ## Table of Contents
 1. [Datasets](#Datasets)